 First, a quick VIX crash course.
 The VIX measures the implied volatility of the S&P 500, but it isn’t calculated using the prices of the equities that make up the index.
-The level of the VIX is actually determined by the number of options contracts bought and sold on those underlying securities — an indication of hedging and bearishness, but not necessarily a sell-off.
+The level of the VIX is actually determined by the number of options contracts bought and sold on those underlying securities — which may be an indication of hedging and bearishness, but not necessarily a sell-off.

+While current volatility is high in comparison to recent years, the VIX has calmed down considerably since the early 2020 spike.
 So why does it feel like the markets have never been more volatile?

 The storylines driving today’s volatility are all familiar sound bites: rising interest rates jeopardizing the future of equities, as possible tightening of the Fed Funds rate is rumored; lingering COVID-19 effects are dampening growth in some sectors, thus deferring capital expenditures; and equity valuations are reaching historically lofty levels.

 Or perhaps it’s because both retail investor exposure and activity have never been higher, according to NASDAQ.
 The trend really took off after most brokerage firms eliminated trading commission fees at the end of 2019.
 As everyone signed up for brokerage accounts, everyone bought; as everyone bought, stocks went up.
 Perhaps the somewhat disconnected recovery in stocks combined with above average VIX levels has us all wondering what will stick?